Do you want to enjoy a train trip minus the meltdowns?

 Why Car & Plane Journeys with Kids Suck

-Forget long, cramped car rides, stuck in traffic jams with children hankering to stop to use the toilet every 20 minutes and swap your confined car for a long carriage that offers a great way to stretch everyone’s legs.
+Forget long car rides, stuck in traffic jams with children hankering to stop to use the toilet every 20 minutes and swap your car for a more environmentally friendlier train journey and take in the scenic views at the same time.

 Even the best travel games will only entertain children cooped up in a car for so long before weariness sets in!

 Airports are equally as unappealing to parents.
-They are time-consuming, jam-packed with frantic travellers and, quite frankly, as easy to manage with children as touching your nose with your tongue.
+They are time-consuming and, quite frankly, as easy to manage with children as touching your nose with your tongue.

 You convince yourself that the airport won’t be that bad and a car journey will be bearable, yet chaos feels frustratingly inevitable.
 When trains are so much fun for all the family - instead of trying to reach your elbow with your tongue, why not just jump on a train?